 X-ray: A loose body is typically diagnosed with an x-ray.
 In most cases, the traumatic loose body has a bone chip with it or a big chunk of cartilage easily seen on an x-ray.

-MRI: The best way to see the location and character of loose body is with an MRI.
-When the loose body is just cartilage or in the case of synovial chondromatosis, a MRI is the best non radiation diagnostic tool to asses the whole knee joint.
-It is a useful preoperative tool to see size, number and location of the loose bodies.
+MRI: The best way to see the location and character of a loose body is with an MRI.
+When the loose body is just cartilage or in the case of synovial chondromatosis, an MRI is the best non-radiation diagnostic tool to assess the whole knee joint.
+It is a useful preoperative tool to see the size, number, and location of the loose bodies.